-2.2.2 Pedestrian and cyclist facilities
+2.2.
+Pedestrian and Cyclist Facilities

-- O1.
-Provide a convenient access to the employment precinct. - O2.
-Encourage walking and cycling by providing safe, convenient and legible routes to points of attraction within and beyond the suburb. - O3.
-Provide open space permeability through development precincts. - O4.
-Link the existing Greystanes community with new development precincts. - O5.
-Utilise natural drainage systems and vegetation corridors as open space links.
+- OI.
+To provide a convenient access to the employment precinct . - O2.
+To encourage walking and cycling by providing safe, convenient and legible routes to points of attraction within and beyond the suburb.

+- O3.
+To provide open space permeability through development precincts. - 04.
+To link the existing Greystanes community with new development precincts. - O5.
+To utilise natural drainage systems and vegetation corridors as open space links.

-- C1.
+- CI.
 Construct pedestrian footpaths generally as part of the normal street network, other than paths in open space corridors. - C2.
-Ensure that development applications that relate to the cycle network and pedestrian link the site facilities to the off-site facilities.
-The cycle network is a combination of on street, dedicated street lanes, shared paths (parks and streets) and dedicated paths (parks) that link the main points of attraction, particularly the residential and employment areas and village centre with the open space network including the Prospect Canal linear park and Hyland Park. - C3.
-Provide key pedestrian and cycle routes broadly along the alignment shown on Figure 3 below. - C4.
+Ensure that development applications that relate to the cycle network and pedestrian link the site facilities to the off-site facilities The cycle network is a combination of on street, dedicated street lanes, shared paths (parks and streets) and dedicated paths (parks) that link the main points of attraction, particularly the residential and employment areas and village centre with the open space network including the Prospect Canal linear park and Hyland Park. - C3.
+Provide key pedestrian and cycle routes broadly along the alignment shown on Figure 3. - C4.
 Align cycle/foot paths in open space approximately parallel with the park edge streets wherever possible to take advantage of the street lighting and allow for casual surveillance by residents and drivers. - C5.
 Wherever possible and practical, design and construct footpaths or shared paths to be of appropriate width, longitudinal gradient, sight distance and kerb details to cater for the likely population and user types, including aged people, people with prams and wheelchairs, and people with disabilities.
 Provide a minimum width of 1200mm and maximum gradient where possible of 15%. - C6.
 Consider incorporating drainage lines into the open space networks as pedestrian and cycle paths. - C7.
 Pedestrian and cyclist access to the north east employment area will be via the main gate onto Clunies Ross Street. - C8.
 Pedestrian access to private land should be designed as an integral part of the internal circulation network.